HOW MOVERS CHARGE

 Customers will often ask movers, “What kind of insurance do you have in case something is lost or damaged?”
 While the Commission requires the mover to have cargo, auto, and general liability insurance, the settlement of your claim is defined by the valuation you select.
 Valuation establishes the total value of your shipment in case of catastrophic loss and also governs how the mover will resolve your claim for loss of or damage to individual items.
 The type of valuation will cover the entire shipment; you cannot select one type for part of the shipment and another one for select pieces.
 You must explicitly indicate your choice in two places: on the Bill of Lading and on the Addendum to the Bill of Lading (making sure that they both show the same choice).

-As discussed below, there are three types of valuation available for both weight/distance and hourly-rated moves.
+As discussed below, there are two types of valuation available for both weight/distance and hourly-rated moves.
 However, hourly-rated shipments are not weighed.
-Therefore, if you decide to purchase depreciated or full value protection for an hourly-rated move, the mover will estimate the weight of your shipment to calculate its value.
+Therefore, if you decide to purchase full value protection for an hourly-rated move, the mover will estimate the weight of your shipment to calculate its value.

 REMEMBER: You must select your level of valuation before the move begins.
 Once it starts, the selection cannot be changed.
 Also, be sure to provide the mover with a list of items you believe to be of extraordinary value (see Articles of Extraordinary Value).
 While preparing that list, customers sometimes realize that they have undervalued their shipment by simply accepting the minimum required.
 If everything on the truck is destroyed, are you prepared to accept a check for the value of the shipment shown on the estimate?
 If not, talk to someone about declaring an increased amount (and paying a higher fee).